Kilcullen: Historic Remains

 Kilcullen has an early church of its own, around 1 km outside the town, the New Abbey, commenced in 1486 by Rowland FitzEustace, 1st Baron Portlester and Lord Chancellor of Ireland.
-The remnants of the abbey today lie in a church- and graveyard and feature some notable tombstones.
-They can be reached by a Mass path, within the Valley Community Park, which also passes St. Bridget's Well.
-Lord Portlester is buried here as is his daughter, Lady Kildare.
+The abbey's remnants today lie in a church and graveyard and feature some notable tombstones.
+They can be reached via a Mass path within Valley Community Park, which also passes St. Bridget's Well.
+Lord Portlester is buried here, as is his daughter, Lady Kildare.

 In the Brannockstown / Harristown area, near the five-way crossroads, is Harristown House, originally built in 1740 by Whitmore Davis as the country seat of the La Touche family, gutted by fire in 1891 (while some furniture was saved, most artworks was lost) and rebuilt by James Franklin Fuller in reduced form.
-The house was sold in 1920, refurnished, and is now open as a tourist attraction.
+The house was sold in 1920, refurnished, and is now open to the public as a tourist attraction.
 Features include a walled garden and formal walk, the library, French and Italian furniture and 18th-century Chinese wallpaper.
 Notably, Harristown, although it had no real settlement, was once an electoral borough.
 Harristown once had its own railway station on the terminated Naas–Sallins–Tullow Branch Line, and a railway bridge over the Liffey, built in 1885.
-The line has since been lifted but the bridge remains, away from the roads.
+The line has since been lifted, but the bridge remains, out of the way of the roads.